rbjones/rbjones.github.io/index.md

 - **[HoLoMod](https://github.com/rbjones/HoLoMod)**

-  Concerned with the use of HoLoTruth for modelling the empirical world. how it relates to sense data, and how it mediates in real world effects through activators.
+  Concerned with the use of HoLoTruth for modelling the empirical world. and engaging with it.
+  How it relates to sense data, and how it mediates in real world effects through activators.
   Also providing an approach to smart oracles for smart contracts.

 - **[HoLoVal](https://github.com/rbjones/HoLoVal)**